jack17529/FlaskWeatherApp/README.md

-# DockerizingFlaskWeatherApp
+# KubernetesFlaskWeatherApp

-Implemented CI/CD pipeline using Docker for Flask weather app made using Python 3.
+Deployed Flask weather app made using Python 3 on Kubernetes.
 The docker image can be found on Docker Hub - https://hub.docker.com/r/jack17529/weather

 ## Steps to run